 The Mona Lisa

-This larger then life artwork, depicted in song lyrics and reproduced in countless ways across the globe, is actually quite small at just 2′ 6″ by 1′ 9″.
-The oil on wood painting, also know as La Gioconda, is mesmerizing.
+This larger than life artwork, depicted in song lyrics and reproduced in countless ways across the globe, is actually quite small at just 2′ 6″ by 1′ 9″.
+The oil on wood painting, also known as La Gioconda, is mesmerizing.
 Her half smile and the vast landscape behind her draws you in.
 I rejoined the crowd for a second viewing on my first trip to the museum just to see it one more time.
 I don’t know if its appeal lies in its fame or its perfect composition.

 Take your eyes off of the Mona Lisa and look directly opposite to find the Wedding Feast at Cana, a painting that in stark contrast to the Mona Lisa, takes up an entire wall and depicts the biblical scene where Jesus turns water into wine in great detail.
 Exit room 6 and head through the rotunda towards the French masterpieces.

 After taking in the Mona Lisa from various angles exit the room and look up!
 The painted rotunda is beautiful.
 From room 76, head right just as far as the next room, room 75.
 Here you will find among others: